"Jacqueline Bouvier Kennedy" (1981)

 The show opens with "Black Jack" motoring along in a bright

 red roadster, on top of the world.
-Over the years, Black Jack's fortunes
+As the story progresses, Black Jack's

-diminish, but he retains his charm and is adored by Jackie despite his flaws.
+fortunes diminish, but he retains his charm and is adored by Jackie despite his

 The movie dies along with Black Jack, as the show stumbles along through

-the Kennedy administration and wraps up with some corny "Camelot"
+the Kennedy administration, assassination, and wraps up with some corny "Camelot"

 references.